Yellow-eyed penguin: Conservation

 The yellow-eyed penguin is considered one of the rarest penguin species in the world.
 It is listed on the IUCN Red List as being endangered.
 It was first included on the list in 1988 when it was listed as threatened, and was changed to endangered in the year 2000.

 Northern population

 Around a third of the total yellow-eyed penguin population live on the mainland.
 Data from the Department of Conservation showed that the northern population had collapsed by 80 percent since 2008, from 739 breeding pairs to just 143 in 2025.
-It is likely that the group could disappear within the next 20 years if the trend continues.
+Experts is likely that the group could disappear within the next 20 years if the trend continues.
+The last breeding-age female at Sandfly Bay died in 2024, after being caught in a set net, leaving the site functionally extinct.

+The northern population includes colonies on Rakiura Stewart Island.
+The number of breeding pairs fell from an estimated 154 pairs in 2008/2009, to 44 in 2022.

 Southern population

 The subantarctic population, where the majority of the species breeds, is less studied.
 Monitoring of the 2015 to 2017 breeding seasons found that fledging success tended to be higher than on the mainland, although chicks were smaller and lighter on average.